zehanjin/Digit-Recognition/README.md

 ![image4](./img/wrong_predictions.png)

+It's understandable to misclassify some images, like the fourth one.
+I'd say it looks more like a "Y".
+After standardizaion, the color of some images are so deep that it's hard to tell the digits for human eyes, let's re-run the logistic regression without standardization and see whether the misclassification will stay the same.

 Without standardization (this time even with max_iter = 1000, the gradient descent doesn't converge), the images are clearer.

 ![image5](./img/no_standardize.png)

+Most misclassifications stay the same, but standardization does have an influence, not only on the speed of convergence of gradient descent, but also on performance on certain images.
+Some misclassification may look ridiculous, but the wrong predictions do actually capture partial patterns.
+For instance, the first image is predicted to be 0 while the true value is 5, if you take a closer look, the top half of the image does form 75% of 0, and the bottom half is small enough to be negligible.

+I tend to believe such misclassifications are due to unconventional writings that mix patterns of other digits.

 ## SVM